-Across the country, we face complex questions about whether and how to restart our schools in the fall.
+Across the country, we face complex questions about how to restart our schools this fall.
 There are more than 450,000 individuals enrolled in teacher-preparation programs nationwide who are ready, willing, and able to help.
 And in two relatively simple steps, we can harness this large workforce-in-training to support student learning and stimulate economic recovery:

 1. Create opportunities for future teachers to provide tutoring to students